-The Supreme Solar Cover from Midwest Canvas is made to match the shape of oval pools and comes in 7 different sizes.
+The Supreme Solar Cover from Midwest Canvas is made to match the shape of oval pools and comes in seven sizes.
 Like many other top solar pool covers, this one is also 12 mil thick.
-It’s clear, so it will the most of the sun’s energy to pass through and heat the water underneath the cover.
-Keep in mind, though, that this may also mean you’ll need to add more chlorine to the water.
+It’s clear, so it allows most of the sun’s energy to pass through and heat the water.
+Keep in mind, though, that this may also mean you need to add more chlorine to the water.

 Best for Hot Tubs: Spa Depot Thermo-Float Spa Blanket

 16 mil thick material